stechstudio/filament-impersonate/README.md

 ## Quickstart

-There are three steps to getting up and running with this behavior.

 ### 1. Add `Resource` action

 First open the resource where you want the impersonate action to appear.
 This is generally going to be your `UserResoure` class.